kaustubh-karkare/glados/README.md

 * I have been using Evernote to manage these notes/lists for a few years, and now that I have a good understanding of how I like to use the tool, I find myself wishing for the ability to add more structure to the data being generated, so that I can do some interesting things with it.
 * Looking at the options available online, I did not find anything that did everything I was hoping for, and more importantly, it hurts my pride as a [Software Engineer](https://www.linkedin.com/in/kaustubh-karkare/) to pay for something I know I can build.
 As a result, this tool might not be suited to a larger audience, but it will work for me :)

+### Warning!

+* This tool is continuously being modified as I discover what works for me and what doesn't.
+This includes changes to not only the UI, but to the database schema too.
+And I do NOT plan to support automatic data migrations when these database modifications happen.
+* I do not recommend using this tool, unless you are able to write the code necessary to update your data according to the new schema.
+For what it is worth, this should not be particularly difficult using the "Backup" files described later.

 ### Installation

 ```